Watts-College/crj-507-spring-2024/schedule.md

 <br>
 <br>

-## Lab-06 - Projection
+## Lab 6 - Projection

-Lab 06 will serve to familiarize yourself with projecting bipartite graphs to unipartite graphs in R. For this lab, we will revisit the networks we used in [Lab 05 - Bipartite Graphs and Two-Mode Networks]().
+Lab 6 will serve to familiarize yourself with projecting bipartite graphs to unipartite graphs in R. For this lab, we will revisit the networks we used in [Lab 5 - Bipartite Graphs and Two-Mode Networks]().

 <a class="uk-button uk-button-default" onclick="window.open('../labs/lab-06-instructions.html')">LAB-06 Instructions</a>